Victor-Gustafsson/.Net-Portfolio/Lottery_Generator/README.md

 ###### Start instructions
 * Download the source code
 * go folder bin / debug
-* run the Thief and police file.
+* run the Lottery Generator file.

 ###### Description
-Console application from a small school assignment at IT Högskolan (07/09-20) where the task was to simulate a city with different inhabitants.
-The user gets the opportunity to choose the size of the city and the number of inhabitants in the form of ordinary citizens, police officers and thieves.
-If the police catch the thief, the thief will end up in the prison.
-If the thief gets hold of a citizen, the citizen is robbed of one of his belongings.
-The program shows which events have taken place and keeps track of the statistics.
+Windows Forms application from a small school assignment at Karlstad university (02/10-20) where the task was to simulate a lottery generator.
+The users has the opportunity to choose their own lottery numbers or if the program should generate these.
+To run the program, the user must also select the number of game rounds in which the lottery row is to be played.
+There is also functionality to select payout for different outcomes.
+The program shows the number of correct rows and any winnings

-C = citizen

-P = Police officer

-T = Thief

-X = Collision event

 ![image](../Thief_And_Police/Example.png)